rkartiyanta/prodigi/README.md

 * The Api documentation is using openapi.
 * The doc located at /api/doc/....
 * It can be run using redoc-cli.
 * And the security of the system can be upgraded using JWT.
+So we don't need logout api.

 ### Backend ###